inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	Brian Kernighan has an automobile which he helped sign.
 Unlike most automobiles, it has neither speedometer, nor gas gauge, nor any of the numerous idiot lights which plague the morn driver.
-Rather, if the driver makes any mistake, a giant "?" lights up in the center of the dashboard.
+Rather, if the driver s any mistake, a giant "?" lights up in the center of the dashboard.
 "The experienced driver", he says, "will usually know what's wrong."
 Puns are little "plays on words" that a certain breed of person loves to